 - a) Chimeric antigen receptor (CAR) T-cell therapy CAR-T - i.
-BNT211 consists of two investigational medicinal products: our first CAR-T cell (CAR-T) product candidate, which targets CLDN6-positive solid tumors, in combination with a CAR-T cell-amplifying RNA vaccine (CARVac) encoding CLDN6.
-CARVac is also based on a pharmacologically optimized uRNA backbone delivered in our proprietary RNA-LPX formulation.
+BNT211 consists of two investigational medicinal products: our first CAR-T cell product candidate, which targets Claudin-6 (CLDN6)-positive solid tumors, in combination with a CAR-T cell-amplifying RNA vaccine (CARVac) encoding CLDN6.
+As with FixVac and iNest, CARVac is also based on a pharmacologically optimized-backbone equipped uRNA delivered in our proprietary RNA-LPX formulation.
 The CAR-T cells are equipped with a second-generation CAR of high sensitivity and specificity for the tumor-specific carcino-embryonic antigen CLDN6.
-CARVac is intended to drive in vivo expansion of transferred CAR-T cells to increase their persistence and efficacy.
-BNT211 has been granted Priority Medicines (PRIME) designation by the European Medical Agency for the third- or later-line treatment of testicular germ cell tumors.

-- A first-in-human, open-label, multi-center Phase 1/2 dose escalation and dose expansion basket trial evaluating CLDN6 CAR-T cells as monotherapy or in combination with CLDN6 CARVac in patients with CLDN6-positive relapsed or refractory solid tumors is ongoing.
-BioNTech expects to provide a data update from the ongoing clinical trial at the 2023 ASCO Annual Meeting. - We are planning a Phase 2 trial evaluating BNT211 in patients with testicular cancer with a potential start in 2024. - b) Neoantigen-Targeting T-Cell therapy - i.
-BNT221 is our individualized neoantigen-targeting T-cell therapy which targets selected sets of individualized neoantigens. - A first-in-human Phase 1 dose escalation clinical trial in patients with checkpoint inhibitor unresponsive or refractory metastatic melanoma is ongoing.
+CARVac is intended to support in vivo expansion of transferred CAR-T cells to increase their persistence and efficacy.
+BNT211 has been granted Priority Medicines (PRIME) designation by the European Medical Agency for the third- or later-line treatment of testicular germ cell tumors. - A first-in-human, open-label, multi-center Phase 1/2 dose escalation and dose expansion basket trial (NCT04503278) evaluating CLDN6 CAR-T cells as monotherapy or in combination with CLDN6 CARVac in patients with CLDN6-positive relapsed or refractory solid tumors is ongoing.
+A data update from the ongoing clinical trial was presented at the 2023 ESMO Annual Meeting describing the interim results from a repeat dose escalation of CLDN6 CAR-T cells manufactured with an automated process with and without CLDN6-encoding mRNA vaccine for treatment of relapsed/refractory solid tumors.
+CLDN6 CAR-T cells ± CLDN6 CARVac demonstrated encouraging signs of clinical activity.
+In several patients treated with CARVac, an increased persistence of cancer-specific CAR-T cells was observed.
+The rate of treatment-dependent adverse event was dose-dependent.
+After determination of the recommended Phase 2 dose, we plan to initiate a pivotal trial in germ cell tumors. - b) Neoantigen-Targeting T-Cell therapy - i.
+BNT221 is our autologous, fully personalized, polyspecific T-cell therapy directed against selected sets of individual neoantigens.
+BNT221 is based on expanded neoantigen-specific memory T cells and induced naive T cells. - A first-in-human Phase 1 dose escalation clinical trial (NCT04625205) in patients with checkpoint inhibitor unresponsive or refractory metastatic melanoma is ongoing.
 Part 1 of the trial consists of a monotherapy dose escalation of BNT221.
-In Part 2, BNT221 will be dosed in combination with antiPD-1 therapy after first-line treatment.
+Recruitment and treatment of patients in Part 1 is complete.
+In Part 2, BNT221 will be dosed in combination with anti-PD-1 therapy after first-line treatment.
+First monotherapy data from the dose-escalation phase of this trial was presented at ESMO and SITC Congresses in October and November 2023.
+These initial results showed a manageable safety profile and encouraging activity signs of tumor regression in several patients with anti-PD-1 and anti-CTLA-4 pretreated advanced or metastatic melanoma.